gjoncas/gjoncas.github.io/posts/2020-07-08-experimental-qwernomics.markdown

 ### Conclusion

-Most of these statements sound absurd when applied to the keyboard, but the same considerations come into play for concrete problems where don’t have nearly as much of a conceptual foothold.
+Most of these statements sound absurd when applied to the keyboard, but the same considerations come into play for concrete problems where we don’t have nearly as much of a conceptual foothold.

 The ultimate stakes of qwernomics are to delineate the meaning of a ‘critique’ of capitalism, in the Kantian sense of a global tribunal of reason.
 Many people will be sympathetic to the notion that there is no such universal position; yet,